-THE FEDERATION OF BOSKENWYN AND GERMOE SCHOOLS
+THE FEDERATION OF BOSKENWYN AND GERMOE SCHOOLS AND NYSGERRIG KINDERGARTEN

 Our 21st Century learners require a fit for purpose curriculum which equips them with the knowledge, skills and understanding required to engage in and be a crucial part of the ever-changing world around them.
 We have been lucky enough to secure funding from the European Commission under the Erasmus+ scheme to research and observe a variety of teaching and learning approaches in countries which are highly placed in the PISA league tables (such as Finland, and Estonia) and countries which have an alternative curriculum unique to them (such as Reggio Emilia in Italy, Hjalli in Iceland and International Baccalaureate in IBO Schools in Denmark, Norway and Slovenia).
 Our curriculum is tailor-made by staff, governors, parents and children to fit the very best of the models we have researched, into the National Curriculum 2014 to make it an exciting and unique, tailor-made to fit its’ purpose, inquiry based curriculum offering transferable skills for future learning and employment.

 We pride ourselves in giving our children the opportunity to develop “a love of learning for life” through our unique, tailor-made, inquiry based curriculum.
 Our rich indoor and outdoor learning environment encourages children to engage in authentic learning and employ subject knowledge to solve real life problems.
 Through solid concepts, leading to lines of inquiry and followed by research, projects, activities and visits, our learners acquire skills for life such as problem solving, decision making, critical thinking and reasoning, all of which are transferable for future learning and employment.
-Our aim is for our children to become independent thinkers and learners who construct and organise knowledge, engage in research, inquiry and analysis in order to communicate effectively and become global citizens.
+Our aim is for our children to become independent thinkers and learners who construct and organise knowledge, engage in research, inquiry and analysis in order to communicate effectively and become internationally minded, global citizens.

 Providing a curriculum rich in Inquiry based learning allows our children to nurture their talents and passions and take control of their learning.
 They are driven by both their own curiosity and hunger for learning and their teacher’s ability to provoke their interest by using stimulating resources and artefacts.
 We intend for our learners to be:

-Through mixed age classes of no more than 2 year groups, our pupils access the National Curriculum 2014.
+Through mixed age classes of mainly 2 year groups, our pupils access the National Curriculum 2014.
 We have a two year rolling programme which is divided into 6 terms, created as a team by our subject leaders to ensure progression in all subjects from year one to year six.
 Children in reception comply with Early Years Foundation Stage Curriculum (see separate policy) and follow the same principles.
 Each term is headed with contrasting concepts (eg systems and survival) and a big idea (eg. We need systems for survival).
 Whole class discussions take place regarding what pupils know already and what they wonder.
 From this, children construct their lines of inquiry according to their interests and begin their research.
 Each line of inquiry has a cycle which is covered over approximately 2 weeks.
 Pupils have opportunity to transfer key knowledge to long term memory through presenting their work at the end of the inquiry cycle.
 The cycle of inquiry, after being introduced to the big idea, is as follows:

 Inquiry based learning is typical of all our core and foundation subjects along with knowledge and skills led lessons where necessary or preferred.
 English and Maths lessons have their own dedicated daily time (1 hour) and are heavily knowledge and skills based with inquiry built in to activities and linked to real life contexts (see A Journey into Maths/English).